Scaling Achievable Rates in SIM-aided MIMO Systems with Metasurface Layers: A Hybrid Optimization Framework: Proposed Solution to

-\section{Proposed Solution to (\ref{eq:IMin})}
+\section{Proposed Solution to $(\mathcal{P}_{2})$}

-In this section, we propose an iterative method to solve (\ref{eq:IMin}).
-Leveraging its underlying structure, our strategy is to sequentially optimize the phase shift of each meta-atom in both the TX-SIM and RX-SIM, allowing us to achieve a closed-form solution.
-To proceed, consider the $l$-th metasurface layer of the TX-SIM.
-We rewrite (\ref{eq:IMin}) as a function of $\{\theta_{\TX,n}^{l}\}n\in\mathcal{N}$ as follows:
+In this section, we propose an iterative method to solve $(\mathcal{P}_{2})$.
+Leveraging its underlying structure, our strategy is to sequentially optimize the phase shift of each meta-atom, allowing us to achieve a closed-form solution.
+To proceed, consider the $l$-th metasurface layer of the TX-SIM, we rewrite $(\mathcal{P}_{2})$ as a function of $\{\theta_{\TX,n}^{l}\}n\in\mathcal{N}$ as

-where (\ref{eq:g1}) is due to the identity $\vect(\mathbf{A}\mathbf{B}\mathbf{C})=(\mathbf{C}\trans\otimes\mathbf{A})\vect(\mathbf{B})$, $\tilde{\mathbf{L}}_{\TX}\in\mathbb{Z}^{N^{2}\times N}$ maps the diagonal elements of a matrix $\mathbf{X}\in\mathbb{C}^{N\times N}$ into $\vect(\mathbf{X})$, $\mathbf{E}_{\TX}^{l}=\mathbf{L}(\mathbf{V}_{\TX}^{l-}\mathbf{\Omega}_{\TX}^{1})\trans\otimes(\mathbf{V}_{\RX}\tilde{\mathbf{H}}\mathbf{V}_{\TX}^{l+})\tilde{\mathbf{L}}_{\TX}\in\mathbb{C}^{S(S-1)\times N}$, and $\mathbf{e}_{\TX,i}^{l}\in\mathbb{C}^{S(S-1)\times1},$ is the $i$-th column vector of $\mathbf{E}_{\TX}^{l}$.
-Now, for fixed $\{\theta_{\TX,i}^{l}\}\ \forall i\neq n\in\mathcal{N},\ \forall l\in\mathcal{L}$ and $\boldsymbol{\theta}_{\RX}$, it is straightforward to see that the optimal value of $\theta_{\TX,n}^{l}$ for (\ref{eq:IMin}), is found as
+where (\ref{eq:g1}) is due to the identity $\vect(\mathbf{A}\mathbf{B}\mathbf{C})=(\mathbf{C}\trans\otimes\mathbf{A})\vect(\mathbf{B})$, $\tilde{\mathbf{L}}_{\TX}\in\mathbb{Z}^{N^{2}\times N}$ maps the diagonal elements of a matrix $\mathbf{X}\in\mathbb{C}^{N\times N}$ into $\vect(\mathbf{X})$, $\mathbf{E}_{\TX}^{l}=\mathbf{L}\bigl((\mathbf{V}_{\TX}^{l-}\mathbf{\Omega}_{\TX}^{1})\trans\otimes(\mathbf{V}_{\RX}\tilde{\mathbf{H}}\mathbf{V}_{\TX}^{l+})\bigr)\tilde{\mathbf{L}}_{\TX}\in\mathbb{C}^{S(S-1)\times N}$, and $\mathbf{e}_{\TX,i}^{l}\in\mathbb{C}^{S(S-1)\times1},$ is the $i$-th column vector of $\mathbf{E}_{\TX}^{l}$.
+Now, for fixed $\{\theta_{\TX,i}^{l}\}\ \forall i\neq n\in\mathcal{N},\ \forall l\in\mathcal{L}$ and $\boldsymbol{\theta}_{\RX}$, it is straightforward to see that the optimal value of $\theta_{\TX,n}^{l}$ for $(\mathcal{P}_{2})$, is found as